 BIO

-Sidney Whipps is a ceramic artist based in Cincinnati, Ohio.
+Sidney Whipps is an interdisciplinary artist based in Cincinnati, Ohio.
 She is currently a senior Fine Arts student at the University of Cincinnati’s DAAP Program.
 Sidney’s curiosity stems from our evolving relationship with communication devices and how that relationship influences our society.
 Sidney's work has been shown in several group exhibitions in the Ohio Valley.

 ARTIST STATEMENT